romanejaquez/responsive-ui-flutter-workshop/step_06/instructions.md

 ```

-Now return another layout otherwise - when the constraints do not satisfy that condition, i.e. the one when the ```constraints.maxWidth``` are greater than or equals the specified threshold (```Utils.twoColumnLayoutWidth```), as shown below:
+Now return another layout otherwise - when the constraints do not satisfy that condition, i.e. the one when the ```constraints.maxWidth``` is greater than or equals the specified threshold (```Utils.twoColumnLayoutWidth```), as shown below:

 ```dart